Oral history project

 Paul Greengard recalls the leap in thinking he took about neurotransmission in the brain while listening to a lecture about signaling between organs in the body, and he tells the story of founding the Pearl Meister Greengard Prize in honor of his mother, who died giving birth to him.

-Bruce McEwen describes the 1968 discovery of stress hormones in an unexpected part of the brain, the hippocampus, and the evolution of his research on the inseparable relationship between gene expression and one’s environment.
+Bruce McEwen describes, in 1968, the discovery of stress hormones in an unexpected part of the brain, the hippocampus, and the evolution of his research on the inseparable relationship between gene expression and one’s environment.

 An international leader in science advocacy, Torsten Wiesel describes the irreverent approach he and his research partner, David Hubel, took in their groundbreaking research.